llefranc/42_taskmaster/README.md

 ## Shell commands

-When launched, taskmaster provides to the user a shell to manage the processes.
+When launched, taskmaster **provides to the user a shell to manage the processes**.
 The following commands are available:

 - `help` -- display help.
 - `status` -- print all processes status.